 - Is the distinction being made between Indian and Foreign nationals?
 If so, it is highly unfair in my opinion – as it implies foreign visitors are given priority to see the heritage of the country over its own citizens.

 - Is the distinction between the holders of tickets of two different values?
 Here also I do not agree with the arrangement in principle.
 But I understand this is done at many places in India to manage the crowd.
 By making people pay for the time they save by not standing in queues.
 If this is the case then the ASI needs to call it VIP / Privileged entry and Ordinary Entry.
 And even Indians who want to save time should also be able to buy this ticket and enjoy the privilege.
 As of today the ticket window and the ASI website say Indian and Foreigners.
-It somewhere implicitly implies that only foreigners can buy the higher value ticket and hence only they can enjoy the privileged access.
+It somewhere implicitly implies that only foreigners can buy a higher value ticket and hence only they can enjoy the privileged access.

 - I did not understand the security angle.
 And I assume they mean security of each visitor irrespective of nationality and ticket price paid is equally important.
-Given the area on the map, in the case of a security breach, it seems everyone will be at same level of risk unless there is a separate evacuation plan.
+Given the area on the map, in the case of a security breach, it seems everyone will be at the same level of risk unless there is a separate evacuation plan.

 - Why is this kind of an arrangement done only at Taj Mahal?
 I am sure Red Fort and Qutub Minar in Delhi also get a similar number of footfalls.
 But they have the same access to everyone just like 30 odd other world heritage sites in India.

 Please share your opinion on this issue.
-And if there is a strong opinion on this differentiation, we would share that with ASI as a feedback.
+And if there is a strong opinion on this differentiation, we would share that with ASI as feedback.